dd9jn/rfc4880bis/crypto-refresh.md

 - The encrypted session key.

-See section 6.1 of {{RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
+See {{Section 6.1 of RFC7748}} for more details on the computation of the ephemeral public key and the shared secret.
 The shared secret is passed to HKDF (see {{RFC5869}}) using SHA256, and the UTF-8-encoded string "OpenPGP X25519" as the info parameter.
 The resulting key is used to encrypt the session key with AES-128 key wrap, defined in {{RFC3394}}.